celo-org/celo-monorepo/packages/docs/developer-resources/celo-dapp-gallery.md

 ### Bloinx by BX Smart Labs

-Descentralized app that boosts users to create save up reliable communities by using smart contracts, in a transparent, verifiable and trustworthy enviroment.
-[Bloinx](https://bloinx.io/) is upgrading the way to manage TANDAS,   Rotating, saving and credit associations, used in latinamerican communities.
+A decentralized app that helps users to create reliable savings communities by using smart contracts, in a transparent, verifiable, and trustworthy environment.
+[Bloinx](https://bloinx.io/) is upgrading the way to manage TANDAS, which are rotating, saving, and credit associations, used in Latin American communities.
 [Github](https://github.com/Bloinx/bloinx-mobile)

 ## [Decentralized Impact Incubator](https://blockchainforsocialimpact.com/incubator-winners-2020/) Winners